 In our viewer, songs appear with musical notation and textual underlay followed by the entire song text.
 That is, the initial stanza or stanzas in textual underlay are repeated in stanzaic shape, with editorial brackets to indicate that the repetition does not occur in the source.
 In these initial stanzas, indentation approximates that of subsequent stanzas in the source.
 In cases where the source includes only textual underlay (and therefore no stanzaic shape), indentation is an editorial choice based upon period conventions.

 We define variants as differences between sources that are limited (in text) to phoneme or punctuation and (in music) to pitch, rhythmic values, key signature, time signature, fermatas, formal elements such as first and second endings or repeat signs, barring, and dal segno.
 We do not view alternate spellings as textual variants.
 Musical variants are determined by individual part.

 Our transcription practices are as follows:

 We regularize f, i, j, s, u, v, and w characters.
 Capitals subsequent to ornamental initials are changed to lowercase.
 Abbreviations display in their expanded versions and are encoded in TEI files.
-In MEI files, word segmentation and placement of lyrics correspond to modern singing practices for divisions in English.
 Ampersands in the original sources have been retained.
+In MEI files, word segmentation and placement of lyrics correspond to modern singing practices for divisions in English, and text has been underlaid editorially.

 Key Signatures and Accidentals:

-Vocal clefs in C1 have been modernized to treble clef.
-Tenor (C4) clef has been kept for dialogues to facilitate range and positioning on the staff.
+Vocal clefs in C1 have been modernized to treble clef with pitches transposed.
+Tenor (C4) clef has been modernized to octave treble clef.
 Continuo is notated with a modernized F4 (bass) clef.
-Original figuring for the basso continuo—in terms of position and appearance—has been maintained.
+Basso continuo figures are modernized and notated above the staff; placement corresponds to the indicated harmonic change.